 By the time the layoff came, I had trained with him for two years and felt prepared to be on my own.
 I launched my business in 2009.

-NP: At what point did you realize what you were doing was marketable and you could make a business doing it?
+NAN: At what point did you realize what you were doing was marketable and you could make a business doing it?

-HC: It’s interesting you ask that, because I struggled the first four years.
+HEATHER: It’s interesting you ask that, because I struggled the first four years.
 I’ve been in business now for eight years, but it was a game changer to choose the specialty of architectural photography, which I did four years ago.

-NP: How did you know you had to pivot?
+NAN: How did you know you had to pivot?

-HC: I was working in sort of generic business environments.
+HEATHER: I was working in sort of generic business environments.
 I learned so much from the Chambers of Commerce in Suffield, Granby, and the Bradley Area.
 I forged important relationships and I learned the importance of networking with the chamber community.
 But I was struggling.

 I knew I had to do something different.
 I began observing Beate Chelette.
 At the time, she was known as The Photography Business Coach; she’s now called The Growth Architect.
 I eventually hired her to coach me.
 I started with her group webinars, promising myself I’d apply what she taught me to buy myself a one-on-one VIP coaching session day with her.
 I reached that goal within months.